 This size sauce comes in meat flavored and some veggie varieties depending on your preference.

 Pesto is hard to find in a big size.
-Classico is not bad, and you can get it in 13.5 oz size for under $5 on Amazon.
+Classico is not bad, and you can get it in 13.5 oz size for under a few bucks.
 I was happy to see you could get pesto in a large jar for a reasonable price.
 My favorite pesto comes in a jar half this size.
 For putting back this pesto has a good flavor.
 Spread on bread and toast with a little parmesan cheese for a snack or appetizer or use on your favorite noodles.
 I like to make pesto pizzas occasionally.

 It does contain some high fructose corn syrup.
 I know sometimes I say a lot of negative things about it but a little bit in a sauce is not enough to keep me from considering it for putting back since I don’t consume it in other things.